awsdocs/aws-single-sign-on-user-guide/doc_source/logging-using-cloudtrail.md

 When CloudTrail logging is enabled in your AWS account, API calls made to AWS SSO actions are tracked in log files\.
 AWS SSO records are written together with other AWS service records in a log file\.
 CloudTrail determines when to create and write to a new file based on a time period and file size\.

-The following actions are supported:
+The following AWS SSO CloudTrail actions are supported:
 + `AssociateDirectory`
 + `AssociateProfile`
-+ `CompleteVirtualMfaDeviceRegistration`
 + `CreateApplicationInstance`
 + `CreateApplicationInstanceCertificate`
 + `CreatePermissionSet`
 + `CreateProfile`
 + `DeleteApplicationInstance`
 + `DeleteApplicationInstanceCertificate`
-+ `DeleteMfaDeviceForUser`
 + `DeletePermissionsPolicy`
 + `DeletePermissionSet`
 + `DeleteProfile`